Ciena (NYSE:CIEN) Price Target Cut to $71.00

 Shares of NYSE:CIEN opened at $44.22 on Friday.
 The company has a quick ratio of 3.10, a current ratio of 3.72 and a debt-to-equity ratio of 0.38.
 Ciena has a twelve month low of $41.63 and a twelve month high of $78.28.
 The stock’s 50 day moving average is $50.22 and its 200-day moving average is $54.04.
 The firm has a market capitalization of $6.62 billion, a price-to-earnings ratio of 16.26, a PEG ratio of 2.29 and a beta of 0.92.

-In related news, VP Andrew C. Petrik sold 1,000 shares of the stock in a transaction dated Friday, July 15th.
-The stock was sold at an average price of $47.17, for a total transaction of $47,170.00.
-Following the sale, the vice president now owns 31,190 shares of the company’s stock, valued at approximately $1,471,232.30.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other Ciena news, SVP Stephen B. Alexander sold 2,000 shares of the firm’s stock in a transaction dated Friday, July 15th.
+The stock was sold at an average price of $47.17, for a total value of $94,340.00.
+Following the sale, the senior vice president now owns 30,535 shares of the company’s stock, valued at approximately $1,440,335.95.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
 In other Ciena news, VP Andrew C. Petrik sold 1,000 shares of the firm’s stock in a transaction dated Friday, July 15th.
 The stock was sold at an average price of $47.17, for a total value of $47,170.00.
 Following the sale, the vice president now owns 31,190 shares of the company’s stock, valued at approximately $1,471,232.30.
 The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, CEO Gary B. Smith sold 3,542 shares of the firm’s stock in a transaction dated Monday, August 22nd.
-The shares were sold at an average price of $54.63, for a total value of $193,499.46.
-Following the completion of the sale, the chief executive officer now directly owns 413,711 shares in the company, valued at approximately $22,601,031.93.
+Also, SVP Stephen B. Alexander sold 2,000 shares of the business’s stock in a transaction that occurred on Friday, July 15th.
+The stock was sold at an average price of $47.17, for a total value of $94,340.00.
+Following the completion of the sale, the senior vice president now owns 30,535 shares of the company’s stock, valued at approximately $1,440,335.95.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 33,852 shares of company stock valued at $1,638,258.
+Insiders have sold a total of 33,852 shares of company stock valued at $1,638,258 in the last 90 days.
 Corporate insiders own 0.94% of the company’s stock.

 About Ciena